QuantEcon/lecture-source-py/source/rst/calvo.rst

 used to illustrate the **time inconsistency** of optimal government plans

-Like Chang :cite:`chang1998credible`, we use the model as a laboratory in which to explore  consequences of different timing protocols for government decision making
+Like Chang :cite:`chang1998credible`, we use the model as a laboratory in which to explore the consequences of different timing protocols for government decision making

 The model focuses attention on intertemporal tradeoffs between

-- welfare benefits that anticipated deflation generates by increasing a representative agent's liquidity as measured by his or her real money balances, and
+- welfare benefits that anticipated deflation generate by increasing a representative agent's liquidity as measured by his or her real money balances, and

 - costs associated with  distorting taxes that must be used to withdraw money from the economy in order to generate anticipated deflation